MONK-system/library/README.md

 ### Usage

 ```
-python graph.py {data} [--sub]
+python scripts/graph.py {data} [--combined]
 ```

-For example: `python graph.py output.csv --sub`.
-Creates subplot figure.
-Without the `--sub` flag, a combined plot is created.
+For example: `python graph.py output.csv --combined`.
+Creates combined figure.
+Without the `--combined` flag, subplot figures are created.

-Creates a combined plot or subplots of the csv data.
-Currently, the plots are limited to 10 000 lines (in graph.py), for optimization.
+Creates subplots or a combined plot of the csv data.
+Currently by default, the plots are limited to a maximum of 10 000 lines (in graph.py), for optimization.